easy-updates-manager/easy-updates-manager/readme.txt

 Activate the plugin after installation.
 If you are on Multisite, the plugin must be network-activated.

 == Frequently Asked Questions ==
+= Do you support older WordPress versions? =

+Version 5.0.x should support WP versions 4.0 - 4.2.x.
+Version 4.7.0 should support WP versions 2.3 - 4.0.

+Since WordPress is constantly changing, this plugin will always strive to support the latest version of WordPress.
+As there are many security vulnerabilities reported, please always keep WordPress as up-to-date as possible.

+Unfortunately, we do not support older versions of WordPress or the non-current release of this plugin.

 = How do I change the WordPress update notification e-mail? =

 There's some documentation about changing the notification e-mail here: http://www.iwebcontrol.co.uk/2013/10/change-wordpress-auto-update-email-address/